harness/developer-hub/docs/platform/2_Delegates/install-delegates/install-a-kubernetes-delegate.md

 Currently, Harness Kubernetes Delegates don't install with the default settings in GKE Auto Pilot Mode.
 Use the Manual mode when creating the cluster to make sure it meets the delegate requirements.

-The delegate requires access to all the cnnectors and Harness Secrets needed to run a pipeline.
+The delegate requires access to all the connectors and Harness Secrets needed to run a pipeline.
 This means that the delegate requires permissions to do the following:

 * Access all the secrets used by all the connectors used in a pipeline.
 * Create and update secrets in Kubernetes.
 This is necessary to pull the images needed to run individual Steps.